iTseRyan/ToDo/README.md

 # Concepts Practiced
 - Adding elements into the DOM with JS
-- Manipulating classes
+- Manipulating and adding classes to DOM objects
 - Utilizing event listeners
-- Removing items from the DOM
+- Removing and hiding elements from the DOM
 - Flex-box display styling
 - CSS styling